 - a) Workers have a duty to report any incidents of violence, sexual violence, harassment or sexual harassment they become aware of, even if they are not personally involved. - b) Workers who feel they have been harassed or sexually harassed have a duty to communicate clearly to the person who harassed them that the behaviour was unwelcome, unless it is unreasonable to expect them to do so. - c) Workers who report an incident or file a complaint have a duty to co-operate with the people who are looking into the incident or complaint.

-5.3 Rights of the Person Accused of Violence, Harassment or Sexual Harassment
+5.3 Rights of the Person Accused of Violence, Harassment or Sexual Harassment a) to be told that a report or complaint has been filed;

 A person accused of violence, sexual violence, harassment or sexual harassment has the right: